deepsweet/start/readme.md

 import write from '@start/plugin-write' import typescriptGenerate from '@start/plugin-lib-typescript-generate'

-// got scared of amount of atomic dependencies?
 // write tasks file once, publish it and then reuse or even extend
 // in all projects using `start.preset` option in `package.json`,
 // something like `my-start-preset` package with everything included